DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-deployment.md

          - ClusterFirst: application docking with Kube-DNS/CoreDNS.
          - None: New option value introduced in Kubernetes v1.9 (Beta in v1.10).
 After setting to None, dnsConfig must be set.
 At this time, the domain name resolution file of the container will be completely generated through the setting of dnsConfig.

-     - Domain name server: fill in the address of the domain name server, such as __10.6.175.20__ .
+     - Nameservers: fill in the address of the domain name server, such as __10.6.175.20__ .
      - Search domains: DNS search domain list for domain name query.
 When specified, the provided search domain list will be merged into the search field of the domain name resolution file generated based on dnsPolicy, and duplicate domain names will be deleted.
 Kubernetes allows up to 6 search domains.
      - Options: Setting options for DNS, where each object can have a name attribute (required) and a value attribute (optional).
 The content in this field will be merged into the options field of the domain name resolution file generated based on dnsPolicy.
 If some options of dnsConfig options conflict with the options of the domain name resolution file generated based on dnsPolicy, they will be overwritten by dnsConfig.
-     - Host alias: the alias set for the host.
+     - Host Alias: the alias set for the host.

         ![DNS](../images/deploy17.png)

-=== "Upgrade Strategy"
+=== "Upgrade Policy"

-     - Upgrade method: __Rolling upgrade__ refers to gradually replacing instances of the old version with instances of the new version.
+     - Upgrade Mode: __Rolling upgrade__ refers to gradually replacing instances of the old version with instances of the new version.
 During the upgrade process, business traffic will be load-balanced to the old and new instances at the same time, so the business will not be interrupted. __Rebuild and upgrade__ refers to deleting the load instance of the old version first, and then installing the specified new version.
 During the upgrade process, the business will be interrupted.
-     - Maximum number of invalid pods: Specify the maximum value or ratio of unavailable pods during the load update process, the default is 25%.
+     - Max Unavailable Pods: Specify the maximum value or ratio of unavailable pods during the load update process, the default is 25%.
 If it is equal to the number of instances, there is a risk of service interruption.
      - Max Surge: The maximum or ratio of the total number of Pods exceeding the desired replica count of Pods during a Pod update.
 Default is 25%.
-     - Maximum number of retained versions: Set the number of old versions retained when the version is rolled back.
+     - Revision History Limit: Set the number of old versions retained when the version is rolled back.
 The default is 10.
-     - Minimum Pod availability time: The minimum time for a Pod to be ready.
+     - Minimum Ready: The minimum time for a Pod to be ready.
 Only after this time is the Pod considered available.
 The default is 0 seconds.
-     - Upgrade maximum duration: If the deployment is not successful after the set time, the load will be marked as failed.
+     - Upgrade Max Duration: If the deployment is not successful after the set time, the load will be marked as failed.
 Default is 600 seconds.
-     - Scale-in time window: The execution time window (0-9,999 seconds) of the command before the load stops, the default is 30 seconds.
+     - Graceful Time Window: The execution time window (0-9,999 seconds) of the command before the load stops, the default is 30 seconds.

         ![Upgrade Strategy](../images/deploy14.png)

-=== "Scheduling Policy"
+=== "Scheduling Policies"

      - Tolerance time: When the node where the load instance is located is unavailable, the time for rescheduling the load instance to other available nodes, the default is 300 seconds.
      - Node affinity: According to the label on the node, constrain which nodes the Pod can be scheduled on.